V-Squared/V-Squared.github.io/diy/tools.md

 ---
 layout: page
-title: Tools
+title: Tools for DIY Workstation
-subtitle: Custom Workstation PC Configuration Tools.
-abstract: Lorem Ipsum dolar sit at met.
-Lorem Ipsum dolar sit at met.
-Lorem Ipsum dolar sit at met.
+subtitle: A set of tools to make the configuration and optimization process easy and intuitive.
+abstract: >
+  These tools cover: Custom PC Configurator (for buyer), Custom PC Builder (for seller), Fan Speed Regulator.
 readiness:
    - is-complete
 ---